 Why choose to travel on a ship with an X-BOW®?

-Thanks to the X-BOW®, from 2019, passengers will be able to enjoy more gentle sea crossings, faster transit speeds, reduced vibrations and improved comfort and safety on board.
+Thanks to the X-BOW®, passengers will be able to enjoy more gentle sea crossings, faster transit speeds, reduced vibrations and improved comfort and safety on board.
 This will make it easier for passengers to take advantage of the dedicated observation areas for photography or to utilise the on-board services, such as the fitness centre and presentation rooms.

 As the X-BOW® allows the Greg Mortimer to absorb the impact of heavy seas, ocean spray is also reduced.
-This means that during safe conditions, it's possible for you to venture out to the many observation desks and take a photo of the scenery without being drenched by the spray of a rogue wave.
-We believe this technology ensures a safer and drier environment regardless of whether you're close to the shore or out on the Drake Passage!
+This means that during safe conditions, it’s possible for you to venture out to the many observation decks and take a photo of the scenery without being drenched by the spray of a rogue wave.
+We believe this technology ensures a safer and drier environment regardless of whether you’re close to the shore or out on the Drake Passage!

 Expedition cruising is all about seeing nature up close and personal, but is often also associated with long uncomfortable journeys.
 No longer!
 With the X-BOW® changing the way that Aurora Expeditions travels through Antarctica and the European Arctic, we are redefining what it means to experience our fascinating planet for yourself.
 Relax, enjoy your surroundings and make the most of your time on-board the Greg Mortimer!

 How is the X-BOW® better for the environment?

 Climate change and carbon emissions continue to be headline issues for the world and at Aurora Expeditions, we understand our responsibilities in protecting and preserving the environment for generations to come.